jpedro/jpedro.github.io/git-dd.md

     yo = "!f(){ echo "Yo, ${@:-dude}! 🍪" ;};f"
 ```

+The leading `!` tells us we are calling the shell, then the `f(){ ... }`
+tells we are creating a function, and the last `f` means we are
+calling it immediately.
+The extra semicolons are required for
+one-liners.

-`yo` is now an alias for an inline shell function that we just created.
+`yo` is now an alias for that inline shell function.
+If you call
-If you call `git yo` it will utter:
+`git yo` it will utter:

 ```
 $ git yo